Building partially collapses in the Bronx

 All utilities have been shut off at the building.

-The FDNY, NYPD and Department of Buildings are among the emergency responders at the scene.
-The Red Cross is going to assist residents.
+The FDNY, NYPD and Department of Buildings were among the emergency responders at the scene.
+The Red Cross was assisting residents.

+Metro-North Hudson Line service was suspended in both directions between Grand Central and Spuyten Duyvil because of the collapse.

 The majority of the apartment building is still standing.
 The corner of the building collapsed, all the way from the roof down to the street.
 Several rooms within the building are now exposed to the street.